41A Soft X-ray Scattering

 Coherent Scattering Chamber: TACoDE

-The coherent soft X-ray scattering chamber is developed through a collaboration between NSRRC and Durhram University, UK, and is called the Taiwan-Anglo Coherent Diffraction Endstation (TACoDE).
+The coherent soft X-ray scattering chamber is developed through a collaboration between NSRRC and Durham University, UK, and is called the Taiwan-Anglo Coherent Diffraction Endstation (TACoDE).
 The endstation is to provide an environment for soft X-ray diffraction, in particular coherent diffraction.
 Two independent detector systems will be integrated into the diffractometer.
-The rst, a 2D area detector (initially a PI-MTE) will enable the study of coherent diffraction.
+The first, a 2D area detector (initially a PI-MTE), will enable the study of coherent diffraction.
 Secondly, a polarization analyzer (PA) stage will measure the polarization state of the diffracted X-ray beam.
-The conceptual design of this endstation has been made with consideration to the existing RASOR diffractometer (Diamond Light Source), although RASOR was not designed speci cally for coherent diffraction, we aim to preserve positive aspects of RASOR while avoiding any negative aspects.
+The conceptual design of this endstation has been made with consideration of the existing RASOR diffractometer (Diamond Light Source).
+Although RASOR was not designed specifically for coherent diffraction, we aim to preserve positive aspects of RASOR while avoiding any negative aspects.
 The following properties are highlighted as necessary for the proposed research to be undertaken.

 ● Direct provision for cabling and water cooling for future area detectors through vacuum ports on a rotating delta circle